fireship-io/fireship.io/hugo/content/courses/javascript/beginner-js-survival-guide.md

 ## Closures

 What is a [Closure](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures)?
-Here's a quick and simple definition that makes sense to me:
+Here's a quick and simple definition that makes sense to me (although "lexical environment" would be a more accurate than function):

 > A function within a function, where the outer function's local variables remain available in memory after creation.